 The United States of America leads the ranking of Nobel Prize winners by country.
 From 1901 to 2015, the United States has had 257 winners.
 The majority of these prizes have been in the Nobel Prize for Physics.
 It is commonly thought that the access to improving technology has led to this accomplishment in the US.
 As a matter of fact, the only category of Nobel Prizes in which the North American country doesn’t lead is the Nobel Prize for Literature.
 This has France in the lead with 11 Laureates.

-The Nobel Peace Prize is usually seen as the most coveted for both individuals and organizations.
+The Nobel Peace Prize is usually seen as the most coveted prize for both individuals and organizations.
 It also has a reputation of throwing surprises in the annual event.
 In the early years up to the Second World War, the Nobel Peace Prize was always awarded to diplomatic mediators and anti-war activists.
 However, as the 20th Century progressed, the type of nominee and Laureates diversified to works done in other humanitarian ventures.
 An example of a distinctive Nobel Peace Laureate is Muhammad Yunus of Bangladesh.
-He believes that economically empowering rural women will deliver the Third World country from the throes of poverty.
+He believes that economically empowering rural women will help to eliminate the poverty experienced in his country.

 Nobel Prize Winners By Country